thiblahute/meson-website/Build-options.md

     optval = get_option('opt_name')

 It should be noted that you can not set option values in your Meson scripts.
 They have to be set externally.
-The easiest way to change them is to use the Meson GUI or command line tools.
+The easiest way to change them is to use the Meson command line tool.

 This function also allows you to query the value of Meson's built-in project options.
 For example, to get the installation prefix you would issue the following command: